The Pointer Sisters: Later years

 Ruth became a grandmother as "Break Out" reached success; Anita became a grandmother in 1990 when her only child Jada gave birth to Roxie.
 On September 8, 1990, Ruth married a man named Michael Sayles (born 1957).
 The sisters entertained US troops in the Persian Gulf in 1991 with Bob Hope.
-By 1991, June Pointer had ended her thirteen-year marriage to William Oliver Whitmore II.
-In August 1993 at age 47 Ruth Pointer gave birth to twins Ali and Conor Sayles.
+By 1991, June had ended her thirteen-year marriage to William Oliver Whitmore II.
+In August 1993 at age 47 Ruth gave birth to twins Ali and Conor Sayles.
 1994 saw the release of the Various Artists album Rhythm, Country and Blues which featured duets of country artists with R&B artists.
 This album contains a duet with the Pointer Sisters and Clint Black together on the classic song "Chain of Fools".

 Also in 1994, the Pointer Sisters were honored with a star on the Hollywood Walk of Fame and began touring with a production of the Fats Waller-based musical Ain't Misbehavin'.
 In 1995 Pointer Sisters recorded "Feel for the Physical" as a duet with Thomas Anders (of Modern Talking fame) for his album Souled.
 They were also one of the featured acts at the closing ceremony of the 1996 Summer Olympics in Atlanta.

-In 1995–96, the Pointer Sisters returned to their original jazzy incarnation touring nationally in Ain't Misbehavin'.
-During this tour issues with June Pointer came to the fore as she missed many performances.
+In 1995–1996, the Pointer Sisters returned to their original jazzy incarnation touring nationally in Ain't Misbehavin'.
+During this tour issues with June came to the fore as she missed many performances.
 Understudy Wendy Edmead replaced her on these occasions.
-In 2002, Ruth Pointer's daughter Issa Pointer began performing with the Pointer Sisters in June Pointer's stead.
-On June 9, 2002, June Pointer and Bonnie Pointer performed as a duo on the bill at the San Jose Gay Pride Celebration the pair having been recruited by a promoter who had failed to recruit the official Pointer Sisters trio for the event.
+In 2002, Ruth's daughter Issa Pointer began performing with the Pointer Sisters in June's stead.
+On June 9, 2002, June and Bonnie performed as a duo on the bill at the San Jose Gay Pride Celebration the pair having been recruited by a promoter who had failed to recruit the official Pointer Sisters trio for the event.

-The June/Bonnie Pointer duo's appearance at San Jose Pride was promoted as a "Pointer Sisters" gig, with pictures of June Pointer performing with Anita Pointer and Ruth Pointer utilized in its promotion, causing Anita Pointer and Ruth Pointer to sue the promoter and other affiliates of the June/Bonnie Pointer duo's San Jose Pride gig.
-Neither Bonnie Pointer nor June Pointer was named in the suit.
-Bonnie Pointer and June Pointer performed as a duo at other Gay Pride celebrations and participated in the Get Up 'n' Dance disco music tour in the summer of 2003, the duo being officially billed as "Bonnie and June Pointer, formerly of the Pointer Sisters".
+The June/Bonnie appearance at San Jose Pride was promoted as a "Pointer Sisters" gig, with pictures of June performing with Anita and Ruth utilized in its promotion, causing Anita and Ruth to sue the promoter and other affiliates of the San Jose Pride gig.
+Neither Bonnie nor June was named in the suit.
+Bonnie and June performed as a duo at other Gay Pride celebrations and participated in the Get Up 'n' Dance disco music tour in the summer of 2003, the duo being officially billed as "Bonnie and June Pointer, formerly of the Pointer Sisters".